mattwarkentin/openmpp/README.md

 ```

 We will load the new scenario, copy over the `ProvincesOfInterest`
-parameter from the base run and extract it to a CSV file for editing
+parameter from the base run and extract it to a CSV file for editing.

 ``` r
 new_scenario <- load_scenario('OncoSimX-breast', 'MyNewScenario')